AimeeKnight/Blogament/README.md

 ## Usage

 - Posts model which hooks into an admin model
-- Allow admins to manage blogs via ActiveAdmin
+- Allow admins to manage blogs (use ActiveAdmin or CanCanCan?)
 - Comments model which hooks into a user model
 - WYSIWYG for Blogging (tinyMCE?)
 - Update views with Backbone